XrhstosMpous/CRUD-SPIRNG-MVC/README.md

-# Crud-system of a trainer
+# CRUD-system of a trainer